 Personal preparation will be verified by the Teaching Committee through CV evaluation, a written test and a possible oral interview.
 By rule, students are considered in possession of personal preparation if they attain the following requirements:

 - L-18 Science of Economy and Management; L-33 Economic Sciences; L-41 Statistics;

 - 17 Science of Economy and Management; 28 Economic Sciences; 37 Statistical Sciences.

 - minimum degree mark: 95/110.

-If the student is not in possession of both these two previous requirements (or only fulfil one of the two), personal preparation will be verified by the Teaching Committee through a written test, different for each curricula.
-Personal Preparation is considered positively verified if the mark obtained by the average arithmetic grade from the test (expressed out of 110) and the degree grade is equal to or higher than 88/110.
+If the student is not in possession of both these two previous requirements (or only fulfil one of the two), personal preparation will be verified by the Teaching Committee through a written test and a possibile in-depth evaluation of the CV for specific cases identified by the Committee itself.

 The Teaching Committee reserves the right to conduct an integrative interview.

 The ECTS used to fulfill the curricular requirements cannot be taken into account to shorten the time spent studying.

 If the student has already completed a Master's degree/specialization in economic, business or statistical subjects with more than 95/110, the Didatic College will be able to evaluate the possible exemption of the student from the written test/interview upon request.